- Start Date: Friday 01 February 2013

-The Tomorrow’s Biodiversity Project will enable the FSC to develop new resources and training for biological recorders that focus on the wider community's efforts to understand how biodiversity fares over the coming decades in the face of rapid environmental change.
-For example we are likely to focus, in part, on under-recorded taxa that are, nonetheless, vitally important components of our ecosystems and the services they provided to us.
+The Tomorrow’s Biodiversity Project enabled the FSC to develop new resources and training for biological recorders that focus on the wider community's efforts to understand how biodiversity fares over the coming decades in the face of rapid environmental change.

-To leverage most value from this project we are working in partnership with other organisations in the UK who are exploring the same gaps and needs.
-We are consulting widely with recording schemes & societies, users of taxonomy and many other stakeholders to ensure that the outputs of the Tomorrow’s Biodiversity project are relevant and useful.
+To leverage most value from this project we worked in partnership with other organisations in the UK, e.g the earthworm Society of Britain and the National Plant Monitoring Scheme, who are exploring the same gaps and needs.
+We consulted widely with recording schemes & societies, users of taxonomy and many other stakeholders to ensure that the outputs of the Tomorrow’s Biodiversity project are relevant and useful.